aws-samples/amazon-bedrock-client-for-mac/README.md

 Usage
 -----

-1.  **Sidebar**: Use the sidebar to navigate between your preferences and channels.
+1.  **Sidebar**: Use the sidebar to navigate between your preferences and chats.
 2.  **Message Bar**: Use the message bar at the bottom to send messages to AWS Bedrock.
 3.  **Alerts**: The app provides alerts for various activities and errors, displayed in a pop-up window.